exonum/exonum-doc/src/architecture/storage.md

 Multiple table types may be used in the Exonum applications.

-### Used parameter types
+!!! note "Used parameter types"
     In the table descriptions the following parameters types are used:

     - `K`: key type at the map definitions.
 Exonum uses byte sequences for the keys.
     - `V`: value type at the map definitions.
 Map stores the objects of particular class defined by user in the table initialization.
 At the bottom level objects are serialized and are stored as byte sequences.
     - `u64`: unsigned 64-bit int type.
     - `I`: an Iterator object.
     - `Hash`: `sha-256` hash object
     - `Proofnode`: a custom class representing nodes from `MerkleTable` proof trees.
     - `RootProofNode`: a custom class representing nodes from `MerklePatriciaTable` proof trees.

 ### MapTable